Big 12/SEC Challenge: Big 12 Conference (5–3–2)

-Because the conferences do not have the same number of members (SEC has 14, Big 12 has 10) four teams from the SEC are excluded from participation each year.
+Because the conferences did not have the same number of members while the series was active (SEC had 14, Big 12 had 10) four teams from the SEC were excluded from participation each year.
 In all but one year all Big 12 teams played in the Challenge.
 Texas was scheduled to play in 2021 against Kentucky, but it was cancelled due to the COVID-19 pandemic.

 Southeastern Conference (3–5–2)

-Because the conferences do not have the same number of members (SEC has 14, Big 12 has 10) four teams from the SEC are excluded from participation each year.
+Because the conferences did not have the same number of members while the challenge was active (SEC had 14, Big 12 had 10), four teams from the SEC were excluded from participation each year.
 The number of times an SEC team is excluded is shown in the "DNP" column in the table above.
 Kentucky was scheduled to play in 2021 against Texas, but it was cancelled due to the COVID-19 pandemic.